How to Lubricate a Treadmill Belt

 Step 2: Clean the Treadmill Deck

-Use a cloth or vacuum cleaner to remove dust, debris, and dirt from the treadmill deck and belt.
-This step prevents contaminants from interfering with the lubrication process.
+Use a cloth or a vacuum cleaner to remove any dust, dirt, and other debris from the treadmill’s belt and deck.
+This step is needed to keep dirt and other impurities from getting in the way of the lubricating process.

 Step 3: Loosen the Treadmill Belt